osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

        <br><br>
     ![Transform data](./images/mspowerbi-advanced-editor.png)<br>

 1. Modify the Start and End index to different dates or to relative start and end dates in the function with Power Query M Formula Language code.
-For information about Power Query M Formula Language code, see [Power Query M formula language](https://docs.microsoft.com/en-us/powerquery-m/).<br>
+For information about Power Query M Formula Language code, see the Microsoft [Power Query M formula language](https://docs.microsoft.com/en-us/powerquery-m/) page.<br>

     - Example base query (query shown in the screenshots in the previous step).<br><br>
     Start Index: August 1, 2021 Midnight<br>